PGM-Lab/InferPy/docs/notes/guidemodels.rst

-Note that indexing over all the defined dimenensions is supported:
+Note that indexing over all the defined dimensions is supported:

 .. literalinclude:: ../../examples/docs/guidemodels/2.py